 Now, I use my voice and my experience to educate, motivate and inspire others — especially BIPOC and the LBGTQIA community — to be their own advocates, and take responsibility and control over their lives (and their health).

-One of my goals, as both an artist and mental health professional, is to develop a protocol or direct pipeline to mental health services at record labels, management companies, talent agencies, and film production studios.
-I also plan to offer art and equine-assisted therapy.
+One of my goals, as both an artist and a coach, is to develop a protocol or direct pipeline to mental health services for artists at record labels, management companies, talent agencies and film production studios.

 If you would like to get in touch with me regarding interviews, public speaking or other advocacy-related endeavors, please email me at Hello@MissBellaGraham.com.